crb479/mcdevitt-trauma-ml/results/README.rst

 Note that ``git`` does not track empty directories by default so you may have to use ``touch`` to create an empty file there, for example a ``.gitignore`` file.
+A blank ``.gitignore`` file won't do anything and will just sit there.